solid-design-system/solid/CONTRIBUTING.md

 Milestones have:

-- A name which defines to which goal the milestone is working towards.
+- A name which shortly defines to which goal the milestone is working towards.
 - An end date which defines when the milestone ends.
 - A description which provides more detailed information about what we want to achieve in this milestone.